phetsims/sun/doc/ToolboxPattern.md

 ## Aesthetic Considerations
 * Toolbox appears in a visually defined space like a outlined box.
 * The toolbox and tools usually appear without any visual names, but in some cases names appear in addition to the tool icons (e.g., Circuit Construction Kit: AC).
-* Title case is used for text-based too names.
+* Title case is used for text-based tool names.
 * An activated tool becomes full size and is placed in its larger form in a useful place in the Play Area of the simulation, or near the toolbox.